xapian/xapian/xapian-applications/omega/docs/omegascript.rst

           their default values.
 Valid expansion schemes names are ``trad`` and ``bo1``.  e.g.
           ``$set{expansion,trad 2.0}``
+        * weightingpurefilter - normally a query consisting only of filter terms won't have relevance weights calculated.
+This option allows you to specify a weighting scheme to use for such queries, with the same values supported as for ``weighting`` above.
+For example, ``$set{weightingpurefilter,coord}`` will weight such queries by how many filter terms match each document.

 	Omega 1.2.5 and later support the following options, which can be set to a non-empty value to enable the corresponding ``QueryParser`` flag.